controlplane-com/terraform-provider-cpln/docs/resources/volume_set.md

 - **parent_id** (String) The GVC ID.
 - **used_by_workload** (String) The url of the workload currently using this volume set (if any).
 - **binding_id** (String) Uniquely identifies the connection between the volume set and its workload.
-Every time a new connection is made, a new id is generated (e.g., If a workload is updated to remove the volume set, then updated again to reattach it, the volume set will have a new a new binding id).
+Every time a new connection is made, a new id is generated (e.g., If a workload is updated to remove the volume set, then updated again to reattach it, the volume set will have a new binding id).
 - **locations** (List of String) Contains a list of actual volumes grouped by location.

 ## Example Usage